glucasroe/glucasroe.github.io/about.md

 ## <a name="professionally"></a>Professionally:
 I try to be as broad as possible.
 I went to school for Design while working as a Front End Developer, and jumped right into UX directly after graduating.

 I currently work at ACGI Software in Columbia as their UX Team of One.
 We make association management software.
-I work at a standing desk by typing on a mechanical keyboard, and you probably don't want to ask me about it.
+I work at a standing desk, and you probably don't want to ask me about it.

 ## <a name="personally"></a>Personally:
 The nerd life chose me.
 I'm a polymath in training, so I spend a lot of time cooking, pianoing, practicing calligraphy, reading the whole internet, gaming, and forming strong opinions.
-I'm married to a wonderful OT named Katie, and a pet rat named Ellie *(Yes, a rat.
-She's wonderful.
-Yes, her tail is gross.
+I'm married to a wonderful OT named Katie, and we have a trio of pet rats named Ellie, Monk, and Mulder *(Yes, rats.
+They're wonderful.
+Yes, the tails are gross.
 No, I don't want to touch a city rat.)*

 I'm have a penchant for raw materials, especially wood and leather.
 Vacations are typically to the mountains or the ocean or a place with rollercoasters.
 I dance enthusiastically but with questionable ability.
 I'm really trying to be a morning person.

 Also, if you want an earful, ask me at any time what game I'm playing.
 I'll probably have a spreadsheet to show you.
-(Right now it's Hearthstone)
+(Right now it's (Still!)
+Hearthstone and also a Minecraft server I run for my nephew)

 ## <a name="contact"></a> Contact:

 I'm available for freelance requests and general chatting.
 I'm terrible at Twitter, but you can find me on there [@glucasroe](twitter.com/glucasroe).
 Emails can be sent to [lucas@glucasroe.com](mailto:lucas@glucasroe.com).
 Love letters are inadvisable.

 ## <a name="aboutthissite"></a> About This Site:
-This site is hosted on DigitalOcean using Ghost.
-Template information can be found at the [Github Repo](https://github.com/glucasroe/narcissist) where I make regular updates and generally dither about.
+This site was recently converted from a Ghost site on DigitalOcean (RIP) to a Github Pages site using Jekyll.
+[Here's the repo that generates it where you can see that I just forked it from someone else's Jekyll site because I'm a scrub](https://github.com/glucasroe/glucasroe.github.io).
 Type is Merriweather and Merriweather Light from Google Fonts.